Tearsheet

 AI Analysis | Feedback

 Karl McDonnell joined Strategic Education in 2006 as Chief Operating Officer and was named President and Chief Executive Officer in 2013.
-Prior to joining the company, he served as chief operating officer of InteliStaf Healthcare, Inc., a privately held healthcare staffing firm.
-He also held the position of vice president of the Investment Banking Division at Goldman, Sachs & Co.
-His career includes senior management positions at several Fortune 100 companies, such as The Walt Disney Co., and he began his career at FedEx.
-Mr. McDonnell holds an MBA from Duke University.
+He previously served as chief operating officer of InteliStaf Healthcare, Inc. and as vice president of the Investment Banking Division at Goldman, Sachs & Co.
+McDonnell also held senior management positions with several Fortune 100 companies, including The Walt Disney Co., where he was general manager of the Walt Disney World theme park from 1995 to 2000.
+Before the merger that formed Strategic Education, he was president and CEO of Strayer Education.
+During his tenure at Strayer Education, between 2001 and 2005, the company had significant ownership from private equity firms New Mountain Capital and a private equity unit of Deutsche Bank, DB Capital.

-Daniel W. Jackson has been with Strategic Education since 2003.
-He previously served as treasurer and senior vice president of finance for Strayer Education, Inc., and held various financial and operational roles, including regional vice president of operations, director of business operations, and campus director for Strayer University.
-Before joining Strayer, Mr. Jackson held financial and operational roles with Legg Mason Wood Walker and Fairmont Schools Inc. He earned his MBA from Georgetown University and his undergraduate degree from the University of Colorado Boulder.
+Daniel W. Jackson joined the company in 2003 and has served as CFO since March 2015.
+He previously held roles as treasurer and senior vice president of finance for Strayer Education, Inc., as well as regional vice president of operations, director of business operations, and campus director for Strayer University.
+Prior to joining Strayer, Mr. Jackson held financial and operational positions with Legg Mason Wood Walker and Fairmont Schools Inc.

-Robert S. Silberman joined Strategic Education in 2001.
-He served as President and Chief Executive Officer from 2001 to 2003, Chairman of the Board and Chief Executive Officer from 2003 to 2013, Executive Chairman of the Board from 2013 to 2023, and currently serves as Chairman of the Board.
-Earlier in his career, Mr. Silberman was President and Chief Operating Officer of CalEnergy Company, a subsidiary of Berkshire Hathaway, Inc. He is also a Managing Director of Equity Group Investments.
+Robert S. Silberman joined the company in 2001.
+He served as President and Chief Executive Officer from 2001 to 2003, as Chairman of the Board and Chief Executive Officer from 2003 to 2013, and as Executive Chairman of the Board from 2013 to 2023, before becoming Chairman of the Board.
+Earlier in his career, he was President and Chief Operating Officer of CalEnergy Company, a subsidiary of Berkshire Hathaway, Inc. Mr. Silberman is a Managing Director of Equity Group Investments, a private equity firm, and also serves as the Chairman of the Board of Par Pacific Holdings, Inc. During his time as CEO and Chairman of Strayer Education, Inc., the company's main owners included private equity firms New Mountain Capital and a private equity unit of Deutsche Bank.

 Lizette B. Herraiz joined Strategic Education in 2013.
-Her previous roles include Deputy General Counsel of Strayer Education, Inc., and General Counsel of Strayer University.
-Before her time with Strayer, Ms. Herraiz served in the United States Department of Justice as a Deputy Assistant Attorney General in the Office of Justice Programs and as Counsel in the Office of Legal Policy.
+She previously served as Deputy General Counsel of Strayer Education, Inc. and as General Counsel of Strayer University.
+Before her time at Strayer, Ms. Herraiz served in the United States Department of Justice as a Deputy Assistant Attorney General in the Office of Justice Programs and as Counsel in the Office of Legal Policy.

 Christa E. Hokenson joined Strategic Education in 2018.
-Prior to this, she was the Managing Director and Chief Human Resources Officer at ProShares.
-Ms. Hokenson also held various Human Resources leadership positions at Capital One in both Europe and the U.S.
+Prior to her current role, she was Managing Director and Chief Human Resources Officer at ProShares.
+Ms. Hokenson also held Human Resources leadership positions at Capital One in both Europe and the U.S.

 AI Analysis | Feedback

-The key risks to Strategic Education (STRA) primarily revolve around the highly regulated and competitive landscape of the education services industry.
+The key risks to Strategic Education, Inc. (STRA) primarily revolve around the highly regulated nature of the education industry, intense competition, and the critical importance of student enrollment and public perception.

 AI Analysis | Feedback